Park Construction Updates

 PROJECTS IN DESIGN PHASE

 Rotunda Reconstruction @ 79th Street.
 This major infrastructure restoration is a joint project of the NYC Parks Department and the NYC Department of Transportation.
 This landmark 1937 structure is the architectural centerpiece of the Park’s Moses-era expansion.
 The traffic lanes, restaurant level, and operations garage will undergo a complete reconstruction and will include restoration of the magnificent central fountain.
-Work is expected to begin in early 2021.
+Work is expected to begin in spring 2021.

 Staircase Reconstruction @ 107th Street.
 The City has no funds budgeted to repair the staircase at 107th Street, but thanks to a generous donor, the Riverside Park Conservancy will undertake this critical project in 2021 and reopen this key access point, which connects the Park entrance to the Promenade.

 Drainage System Reconstruction @ 108th – 116th Streets.
 This $11.5 million City project will begin to address some of the chronic flooding and erosion that is undermining the landscape and infrastructure in this area of the Park.
 It will begin with an engineering study, design work, and a first phase of construction.

 Dog Run Improvements @ 142nd Street.
 This NYC Parks Department project will greatly improve conditions at the dog run, including the addition of new fencing and surface, a reconfigured entry point, and a much needed water source.